 One of the greatest things I learnt a long time ago from a great mentor of mine is that your brand drives your sales, which drives your profit.

-So today I want to answer, how did you create a brand strategy ready for the digital world?
-And what steps do you need to take to be at the top of your digital game?
+So how should you create a digital brand strategy?
+And after you’ve done that, what can you do to be at the top of the digital branding game?

-For example – if you sell upholstery cleaner, think about all the times your (potential) clients would want or need your products, and in those moments in time, how would they act?
-What would they be searching for, and on what sites?
+Ask yourself (and take some time to ponder!) what are the little moments in time that your customers would be likely to need or want what your branded product or service is offering?
+For example – if you sell upholstery cleaner, think about all the times your (potential) clients would want or need your products, and in those moments in time, what online behaviours (and typed words) would they be searching for, and on what sites?
 Those micro-moments, combined with the emotional connection/persona you want your customers to have with your brand, are some of the most important tactical activities you need to employ to maximise your brand in the digital space.

 Recent stats suggests we have three seconds to capture the attention of a scrolling/roving consumer and entice them to look further into your branded product or service.
 That’s why imagery, videography and infographics are crucial in sealing those micro-moments with potential customers.